ozzs/ozzs/README.md

   <br>
   <p><i>Alexa, play "Fly Away From Here" by Aerosmith 🎶</i><p>

-  - My go to jam when coding: rap or anime openings. depends on the mood. ⭐
+  - My go-to jam when coding: rap or anime openings. depends on the mood. ⭐
   - Breaking Bad is the best show of all time.
 The Office is a close second. 📺
   - Quote to live by:   ***“Great Minds Discuss Ideas, Average Minds Discuss Events,